cppalliance/cppalliance.github.io/_posts/2024-01-10-Joaquins2023Q4Update.md

 smart latch-free design based on [epochs](http://csng.cs.toronto.edu/publication_files/0000/0159/jpdc07.pdf) for the reclamation of erased elements.
-The design imposes some limitations not present in `boost::concurrent_flat_map`, most notably that elements must be immutable, but its excellent performance has spurred us to begin exploratory work towards adopting similar techniques in the open-addressing context we use.
+The design imposes some limitations not present in `boost::concurrent_flat_map`, most notably that elements must be immutable, but its excellent performance has spurred Fernando and I to begin exploratory work towards adopting similar techniques in the open-addressing context we use.
 It's currently too early to know if this work will result in the addition of new concurrent containers to Boost.Unordered.
 As a spin-off of this activity, a variant of `boost::concurrent_flat_map` with